hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 470

-Those who purchase disbelief for faith can never harm Allah in the least, and for them there will be a painful punishment.
+Those who purchase disbelief [in exchange] for faith can never harm Allah in the least, and for them there will be a painful punishment.

 # 471